 • Insurance

-Running a business from home has some extra considerations, such as:
+Running a business from home brings additional considerations, such as:

-• How can I maintain my Work Health and Safety obligations at home?
+• How can I maintain my Work Health and Safety obligations in a remote environment?

-• Do I need a Working From Home policy?
+• Do I need an updated Working From Home policy?

-In this article, we’ll break down these aspects and how you can remain compliant with employment and privacy laws from home.
+In this article, we’ll break down these aspects and explain how you can remain compliant with employment, privacy and digital laws while running your business from home in 2025.

 I Want To Run A Business From Home – Where Do I Start?